grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

    rate(tns_request_duration_seconds_count[5m])
    ```

-   Immediately below the graph there's an area where each time series is listed with a colored icon next to it.
+   Immediately below the graph, there's an area where each time series is listed with a colored icon next to it.
 This area is called the _legend_.

    PromQL lets you group the time series by their labels, using the `sum` function.